Meisterschulen-am-Ostbahnhof-Munchen/ISOAgLib/readme.txt

 	- runtime type identification ( RTTI )
 	- exception handling

-Thus compilers which support the so called <b>Extended EC++</b> specification can be used, as long as they provide an adopted version of the STL.
+Thus compilers which support the so called <b>Extended EC++</b> specification can be used, as long as they provide an adapted version of the STL.
 List of known <b>Extended EC++</b> aware Compilers ( please inform <a href="mailto:a.spangler@osb-ag:de">me</a> if you know other
 <b>Extended EC++</b> compilers which match these requirements ):